The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 as they emerge from the first waves of the Covid-19 pandemic.
 This

-may contribute to further eroding trust in political systems and
+may contribute to further erosion of trust in democratic political

-5. How to bridge the gap between people’s expectations and public
+5. Deciding how to bridge the gap between people’s expectations

-delivery is a further test for European democracies.
+and public delivery is a further test for European democracies.

+People are calling for their rights to be protected, including against

+abuses by their own authorities.
+They are demanding a healthy environment

+and action against climate change.
+They want technology to improve

+the quality of their lives without controlling them.
 People are

-calling for their rights to be protected, including against abuses

-by their own authorities.
-They demand a healthy environment and

-action against climate change.
-They want technology to improve the

-quality of their lives without controlling them.
-People demand to

-have a greater say in political decision making and participate
+demanding to have a greater say in political decision making and

-in the democratic processes, beyond elections.
+to participate in the democratic processes beyond elections.
 They understandably

 expect politics and public institutions to be free from corruption.